 Use Section 4 and Appendix F in the most current SPC Welcome Manual when conducting PATH program monitoring.
 The manual is available in PDX here: https://pathpdx.samhsa.gov.

 Ensure both street outreach and case management are provided in each of the county(ies) served.

+Conduct annual reviews of PATH programs to ensure that PATH services are only provided to eligible consumers.

+Conduct annual reviews of PATH provider admission policies and revise as needed to ensure PATH services are only provided to eligible consumers.

+Ensure PATH providers conduct quarterly reviews of consumers’ case files to determine if consumers are eligible and disenrolled ineligible consumers from the PATH program.

-Best Practice Considerations: PATH Enrollment
+PATH Enrollment

-For consistency across programs, the Department recommends Providers use the PATH Enrollment Checklist below when enrolling participants.
+For consistency across programs, providers shall use the PATH Enrollment Checklist below and file the completed document in the medical record when enrolling participants.

 PATH Enrollment Checklist